-Teacher-powered innovations allow students to see just that — significant adults modeling the types of skills and dispositions that students need to develop.
-When teachers experience conditions that allow them to problem solve, question the status quo, and develop solutions to their own challenges, they create these conditions for the students they serve.
+Collective leadership allows students to see just that — significant adults modeling the types of skills and dispositions that students need to develop.
+When educators experience conditions that allow them to problem solve, question the status quo, and develop solutions to their own challenges, they create these conditions for the students they serve.

-Take my colleague Jozette Martinez, a teacher leader who works in a teacher-powered school in Denver.
+Take my colleague Jozette Martinez, a teacher leader who works in a collectively-led school.
 She recently supported her students to create a forum for their voices to be heard.
 Rather than arranging for her students to attend a rally, she supported her students to plan, design, and organize a rally.
 It is this type of teacher that our most vulnerable students need — teachers who can model all of the skills and dispositions our students need AND create the climate for students to learn those same skills.

 Now more than ever it is imperative that schools are redesigned to serve our most vulnerable students.
 Schools must provide the conditions that help all students develop the knowledge and skills to advocate for themselves and their communities.
 Our schools must encourage students to question the status quo, develop problem solving skills, and take responsibility for how their lives unfold.
 They should be noisy, messy, and active places where educators and students are learning and leading together.